What is a financial management system (FMS)?

 Most companies are still in the early stages of applying digital technologies like cloud, augmented analytics, robotic process automation (RPA), artificial intelligence (AI), and blockchain to finance processes – but they are on the cusp of a major shift and the pressure is on.
 Not only are CFOs and their teams increasingly expected to provide rapid decision support to the business, but hard lessons learned from the COVID-19 pandemic are forcing leaders to accelerate finance transformation and new technology adoption.

 It’s easy to see why.
-The benefits of digital finance transformation – like instant intelligence, highly accurate predictive modelling, and more agile and automated processes – are the ingredients companies need to navigate change and adapt to the new normal.
-AI in particular is a driving force behind finance transformation, completely revolutionising finance analytics, automation, and every process – from financial closing activities to risk mitigation and compliance.
+The benefits of digital finance transformation – like instant intelligence, highly accurate predictive modeling, and more agile and automated processes – are the ingredients companies need to navigate change and adapt to the new normal.
+AI in particular is a driving force behind finance transformation, completely revolutionizing finance analytics, automation, and every process – from financial closing activities to risk mitigation and compliance.

 - Cloud financial management: In addition to scalability, cost-efficiency, and the ability to connect to more Big Data sources, cloud-based ERP financial management offers secure access to the system from anywhere – which is especially important now that so many employees are working remotely.
 The cloud is also the gateway – and prerequisite – to new and intelligent technologies like AI, machine learning, and blockchain.

-- Advanced finance analytics: Finance analytics powered by AI and machine learning can mine massive sets of structured and unstructured data – from inside and outside the organisation – in near-real time.
+- Advanced finance analytics: Finance analytics powered by AI and machine learning can mine massive sets of structured and unstructured data – from inside and outside the organization – in near-real time.
 These analytics empower finance professionals to create more accurate forecasts and plans, model future scenarios, understand the financial impact of potential decisions, generate on-demand reports, and predict risk and opportunity.
 Ultimately, advanced finance analytics can be used to steer the business in the right direction and ensure long-term sustainability.

 - Blockchain: In finance, blockchain technology offers new levels of transparency, efficiency, and security.
 For example, finance teams can use blockchain to create a single, immutable ledger that’s always up-to-date and doesn’t require reconciliations.
 Blockchain-based smart contracts – contracts that automatically execute once predetermined conditions are met – can also be used to automate and accelerate activities like payment processing and regulatory compliance.